joshlafronz32/Projects/README.md

 - Ivan Johnson: A brief piece highlighting former Atlanta Hawk and nonchalant tough guy Ivan Johnson
 - Usman Garuba: Catching up with former first-round pick Usman Garuba and guaging the status of his career
 - G-League Hot Streak: Highlighting the turnarounds by several G-League players whom I followed in college
+- FAU: The struggles of Final-Four surprise Florida Atlantic in their sequel season
+- Shea's First 162: How A's top prospect -and centerpiece of the Matt Olson trade- Shea Langeliers fared in his first 162 MLB games